NikitaArya17/next_generation_sequencing_projects/README.md

 ### What are Trastuzumab and Bevacizumab?

 - Trastuzumab targets HER2 and is used to treat HER2-positive breast and gastric cancers.
-Bevacizumab targets VEGF and is used for a variety of cancers, including colorectal, lung, glioblastoma, breast, liver and kidney cancer.
+Bevacizumab targets VEGFA and is used for a variety of cancers, including colorectal, lung, glioblastoma, breast, liver and kidney cancer.

 - Both of these drugs are classified as antibody therapies.